 He has extensive experience in working with government leaders and agencies at local, state and federal levels.
 He has served on the Legislative Tax Structure Study Committee, the Governor's Council on Agriculture and Forestry, the Governor's Interagency Task Force on Wetlands and other agricultural committees primarily related to issues affecting rural Tennessee.

 In a civic role, Johnson has served on the University of Tennessee Agriculture Development Board, the Maury County Chamber of Commerce Board of Directors, the Maury County United Way Board of Directors, the Maury County Vision 2020 Board of Directors and as president of the Maury County University of Tennessee Alumni Board.
-He was a Kiwanian and is an active supporter of Boy Scouts as president-elect of the Middle Tennessee Council.
+He was a Kiwanian and has served as past president of the Middle Tennessee Council of Boy Scouts.

 He has been recognized by the Tennessee Association of Future Farmers of America with the Honorary State FFA Degree and by the University of Tennessee Gamma Sigma Delta Honorary Society with the Distinguished Achievement in Agriculture Award.
 He is an honorary brother of the Alpha Kappa Chapter of the Alpha Gamma Rho agricultural fraternity.

 A native of Forbus, Tenn. in Fentress County, Johnson received his bachelor's degree in Animal Science from the University of Tennessee at Knoxville and has completed post graduate work.
-He and his wife, Karen, have a son, Matthew, who lives in Baton Rouge, La. and daughter, Mary Ella Lettiere, who lives in Knoxville with her husband, Sam.
+He and his wife, Karen, have a son, Matthew, who lives in Nolensville with his wife, Kristi, and a grandson, Liam.
+They also have a daughter, Mary Ella Lettiere, who lives in Knoxville with her husband, Sam, and a granddaughter, Lucy.
 The Johnsons reside in Columbia, Tenn. where they are members of the Columbia First United Methodist Church.